 The Minnesota Government Data Practices Act (“MGDPA”) governs requests for access to government data.
 Government data is generally defined in Chapter 13 of the Minnesota Statutes.
-Requests for data under the MGDPA must submitted to the “Responsible Authority” of Rochester Public Schools.
+Requests for data under the MGDPA must be submitted to the “Responsible Authority” of Rochester Public Schools.
 Superintendent Michael Muñoz is the Responsible Authority.

 ESSA School Improvement Plans